Salma Yaqoob: Labour Party

-2020 West Midlands Mayoral Candidacy
+2020 West Midlands mayoral candidacy

-In September 2019, Yaqoob announced that she had applied for the Labour Party candidacy for Mayor of the West Midlands in the 2021 West Midlands mayoral election, an executive position responsible for the metropolitan county of the West Midlands despite her previous opposition to the Iraq war.
-The current position is held by Conservative Andy Street.
+In September 2019, Yaqoob announced that she had applied for the Labour Party candidacy for mayor of the West Midlands in the 2021 West Midlands mayoral election, an executive position responsible for the metropolitan county of the West Midlands despite her previous opposition to the Iraq war.
+The position was held by Conservative Andy Street.
 Her campaign for the candidacy was framed around progressivism, anti-austeritism and the Green New Deal.

 Yaqoob's application was criticised in a leaked email written by Labour MP Naz Shah published in October 2019.
-In this Shah bitterly criticised Yaqoob, calling her "despicable", following the 2017 campaign in which Yaqoob stood against her, concluding: "I believe she endorsed misogyny, patriarchy and biradri politics".
+In this Shah criticised Yaqoob, calling her "despicable", following the 2017 campaign in which Yaqoob stood against her, concluding: "I believe she endorsed misogyny, patriarchy and biradri politics".
 In a Guardian article, Yaqoob denied running such a campaign, but issued a statement stating that "I did not run or endorse a campaign of misogyny, patriarchy and clan politics.
 Even as a political opponent I showed her respect as a woman and a public figure".
 She also said: "As shadow equalities and women minister, I would hope Naz Shah would welcome the principle of women coming forward for political office – even those she disagrees with.
 I am saddened that she is lobbying nationally to limit the right of local Labour members to make their own choice by seeking to remove me from even a potential shortlist."
 Yaqoob retained the support of Momentum head Jon Lansman, and was eventually endorsed by Momentum.
 In the first round she received 26% of the vote, less than the two other candidates.

+Involvement in Collective and Your Party

+During the private meetings of the Collective party in the autumn of 2024, Yaqoob emerged alongside Jeremy Corbyn, Andrew Feinstein and Lutfur Rahman as one of the proposed leaders of a new left-wing political formation, later known by the interim name of Your Party.
+She is thought to have joined Feinstein's and Jamie Driscoll's faction, united by its opposition to Corbyn's ex-chief of staff Karie Murphy and the former Unite the Union head Len McCluskey, and advocacy of a grassroots localist federation-type movement rooted in citizens' assemblies.

+Yaqoob chaired the decisive online meeting of Collective's informal organising committee on 3 July 2025, at which Feinstein submitted a motion proposing to invite Zarah Sultana to leave Labour and join the new party as an "interim co-leader" with Corbyn.
+Despite the opposition of Corbyn and his team, who refused to vote on the motion citing the meeting's lack of democratic mandate for constitutional decisions about the future party, Yaqoob called the vote and supported Feinstein's motion, whose adoption led to Sultana's public announcement of Your Party and claim to joint leadership on the same evening.